Sheryl888/tiny_theatres_assessment/README.md

 elaborate joke.

 Step 3: DQL (Data Query Language)

 Save all DQL in a file named rcttc-queries.sql .

 Complete the following queries.

 Find all performances in the last quarter of 2021 (Oct.
 1, 2021 - Dec.
 31 2021).
 List customers without duplication.
 Find all customers without a .com email address.
 Find the three cheapest shows.
 List customers and the show they're attending with no duplication.
-List customer, show, theater, and seat number in one query Find customers without an address.
+List customer, show, theater, and seat number in one query.
+Find customers without an address.
 Recreate the spreadsheet data with a single query.
 Count total tickets purchased per customer.